rcdailey/nextcloud-cronjob/README.md

    php -f /var/www/html/cron.php
    ```

 2. Mount this shell script inside the `/cron-scripts` directory.
-You may also choose to *replace*
-   this directory, but bear in mind that you will not be running the built-in cron tasks in that
-   case.
-Here's an example if you're using `docker-compose.yml`:
+Here's an example if you're using
+   `docker-compose.yml`:

    ```yml
    services: